usaid-cs/yesterday-i-learned/random.md

 1. "See see no touch" unfortunately has only 1500 results on Google.
 1. [Slack](https://en.wikipedia.org/wiki/Slack_Technologies) is the fastest company to receive a billion dollar valuation.
 Its chat room thing uses `<div contenteditable="true">` as the message container.
 1. [Five-year survival rate](https://en.wikipedia.org/wiki/Five-year_survival_rate) can be absolute or relative.
 Absolute, if you just look at the percentage of patients that survive after five years.
 Relative, if you compare those people with the absolute survival rate of similar but uninfected population.
 If you get something cool like [sickle cell anemia](https://en.wikipedia.org/wiki/Sickle-cell_disease), your relative survival rate might be higher than 100%.
-1. According to Reddit, all your bones are wet.
 1. "Static typing vs dynamic typing" isn't a useful topic to argue about because [each language has its optimal point of productivity for the percentage of code that is statically typed.](https://blog.merovius.de/2017/09/12/diminishing-returns-of-static-typing.html) The Python sweet spot is much lower than the Java sweet spot, startups may have different requirements than NASA, and it matters also how many lines of code you have.
 1. There is [a line in China](http://www.didichuxing.com/en/press-blog/suvzicxv.html) at which the population suddenly drops.
 Reproduce this in Google Maps by drawing a line from 怒江 to 北京.
 1. BFRocket = Big Fucking Rocket.
 Elon Musk is planning to launch a few of those to Mars.